jhudsl/tidyversecourse/docs/01-intro.md

 - Identifying a question of interest - determining if it is feasible
 - Identifying data to answer that question
 - Importing that data into a programming language such as R
-- Cleaning /wrangling / and tiding the data
+- Cleaning / wrangling / and tiding the data
 - Exploratory data analysis to get to know the data
 - Data analysis to look for associations in the data
 - Generation of data visualizations to demonstrate findings